Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/cheat-sheet/index.md

     print(Path('usr') / 'bin' / 'spam')

-Notice the path separator is different between Windows and Unix based operating system, that's why you want to use one of the above methods instead of adding strings together to join paths together.
+Notice the path separator is different between Windows and Unix based operating system, that’s why you want to use one of the above methods instead of adding strings together to join paths together.

 Joining paths is helpful if you need to create different file paths under the same directory.